TheMightyAmondee/CustomTokens/README.md

-AnniversaryDay | 0 | The day the player was married on AnniversarySeason | No season | The season the player was married in | Value is in all lower-case YearsMarried | 0 | The number of years the player has been married for QuestIDsCompleted | None | A list of quest ids that the player has completed | Only records quests with ids as specified in the Quests.xnb
+AnniversaryDay | 0 | The day the player was married on AnniversarySeason | No season | The season the player was married in | Value is in all lower-case YearsMarried | 0 | The number of years the player has been married for DaysMarried | 0 | The number of days the player has been married for QuestIDsCompleted | None | A list of quest ids that the player has completed | Only records quests with ids as specified in the Quests.xnb
 QuestsCompleted | 0 | The total number of quests completed | Includes quests with no ids e.g Bulletin board quests SOIDsCompleted | None | A list of the special orders a player has completed | Repeating the same order will not add the key to the token again